Arikara War

-The Arikara War was an armed conflict between the United States, their allies from the Sioux (or Dakota) tribe and Arikara Native Americans that took place in the summer of 1823, along the Missouri River in present-day South Dakota.
-It was the first Indian war west of the Missouri fought by the U.S. Army and its only conflict ever with the Arikara.
-The war came as a response to an Arikara attack on trappers, called "the worst disaster in the history of the Western fur trade".
+The Arikara War was a military conflict between the United States and Arikara in 1823 fought in the Great Plains along the Upper Missouri River in the Unorganized Territory (presently within South Dakota).
+For the United States, the war was the first in which the United States Army was deployed for operations west of the Missouri River on the Great Plains.
+The war, the first and only conflict between the Arikara and the U.S., came as a response to an Arikara attack on U.S. citizens engaged in the fur trade.
+The Arikara War was called "the worst disaster in the history of the Western fur trade".